The Game of Cycles for Grids and Select Theta Graphs: Lines and Basic Line Interactions

 Let's consider playing the Game of Cycles on a path.
 Since playing the game on a path does not have any cycles, the winner is the player who plays the last legal move.
 We can use Lemma \ref{thm:unmarkable-edges-line} as part of our strategy, as knowing the parity of unmarkable edges will tell us which player can make the last move.

 Throughout this paper we will often concentrate on edges incident to a particular vertex.
 For ease of discussion we introduce two new definitions.
-We call a \textit{primary edge} an edge that is incident to a vertex of interest, and a \textit{secondary edge} an edge that is adjacent to a primary edge, but is not itself a primary edge.
+We call a \textit{primary edge} an edge that is incident to a vertex of interest (which will define when encountering a new graph), and a \textit{secondary edge} an edge that is adjacent to a primary edge, but is not itself a primary edge.

 For a path, the vertices of interest are the end vertices.
 Notice that directing a secondary edge has the same effect as directing its adjacent primary edge, as in order to follow the sink-source rule the adjacent primary edge may only be directed one way.
 So, for paths with five edges or more, the player who marks a primary or secondary edge first will lose the game, as the other player can follow up by playing the primary edge on the opposite side of the path in the direction that would guarantee the appropriate number of unmarkable edges.
 Consider an example of this in Figure \ref{fig:primary-secondary-edges}.
 Player 1 has made the move $b \rightarrow c$.
 However, the edge $bc$ is a secondary edge, so Player 2 can follow up by playing the move $f \rightarrow e$.
 This guarantees that the primary edges will point in opposite directions, meaning there will be odd number of unmarkable edges total.
 Since the path has five edges to start with, there will be four edges that are marked throughout the game, meaning Player 2 will make the final legal move and win.
 We extended this result to find the winner for a game of any length of path.